Hapfel1/character-presets-tool/README.md

 - `0` = Type A (Male build)
 - `1` = Type B (Female build)

-### Checksum Handling

-When modifying presets, the tool automatically:
-1. Updates the preset data in `USER_DATA_10`
-2. Recalculates the MD5 checksum for `USER_DATA_10`
-3. Writes the changes back to the save file
-4. Creates a `.backup` file for safety

 ## Safety Features

 - **Automatic Backups**: Creates `filename.backup` before any modifications